davidwtbuxton/google-cloud-demos/reading-datastore-backups/README.md

 By default all binary values are assumed to be UTF-8 strings.
 You can change the behaviour with `--bytes=base64` (values are Base-64 encoded) or `--bytes=ignore` ( emits a null if bytes are not UTF-8).

 This code includes files copied from the Google Cloud SDK, updated for Python 3.
 The heavy lifting is done by the google-cloud-ndb package.
+The SDK version used a pure-Python implementation for calculating checksums.
+This version uses the google-crc32c implementation if it is installed, falling back to the pure Python version (which is much slower).

 Alternative solutions
 ---------------------